CoderTypist/Bit-Plane-Analysis/README.md

 ### Note
 It is recommended to use __block_averages()__ instead of __moving_averages()__.
 Block averages are quick.
 Moving averages can take a LONG time.  __block_averages()__ will divide images into segments and calculate the average for each segment.
 If using a window/block size of 1000, calculating block averages will be 1000 times faster than calculating the moving averages.

-The cumulative average is shown by the solid colored line.
-The moving average with a window size of 100 is shown in light gray.
-The moving average with a window size of 1000 is shown in dark gray.

 ---
 ### Example Output - Block Averages
 ![Block Averages Along Red Bit Planes](https://github.com/CoderTypist/Bit-Plane-Analysis/blob/main/figures/results_pikachu_red_51840_259200_cumulative.png)